sktime/sktime/docs/source/get_involved.rst

    get_involved/code_of_conduct
    get_involved/governance

-Sktime is an exciting community-driven project, and we warmly welcome your invaluable contribution.
+``sktime`` is an open, community-driven project, seeking to provide opportunities to all.
+Therefore, we invite and wamly welcome any kind of contribution (not just code).
-If you happen to encounter any obstacles along the way, don't hesitate to reach out to us via chat or by raising an issue.
+If you'd like to talk to someone for advice, or encounter any obstacles along the way, don't hesitate to reach out to us on Discord or GitHub.
 We greatly appreciate your support and look forward to collaborating with you!

 .. grid:: 1 2 2 2